 - a council or housing association tenant

 Permission to join the scheme may be refused if you are in rent arrears or have a history of anti-social behaviour.
-Contact our Lettings Initiative Team for more details.
+Contact us for more details.

 Seaside and Country Homes scheme